Youpeoples/Prestige-and-Draft-Mode/Readme.md

 * **Classic Prestige Reset:** Return to level 1 while retaining unique progression titles.
 * **Draft Mode:** At each level‑up, choose from a randomized pool of three spells.
 * **Spell Rarity System:** Player‑usable spells are bucketed into five rarity tiers (Common, Uncommon, Rare, Epic, Legendary), with configurable distribution to ensure balanced and meaningful draft pools.
-* **AutoLearn:** Spells you've drafted automatically scale with your level — no need to visit a trainer.
+* **AutoLearn:** Spells you've drafted automatically scale with your level.
 Each time you draft a new spell, all previously learned spells are upgraded to their highest rank available for your current level.

 ---